airbytehq/airbyte/docs/connector-development/tutorials/building-a-java-destination.md

 We recommend using AirbyteTraceMessages for known errors, as in these cases you can likely offer the user a helpful message as to what went wrong and suggest how they can resolve it.

-Airbyte provides a static utility class, `io.airbyte.integrations.base.AirbyteTraceMessageUtility`, to give you a clear and straight-forward way to emit these AirbyteTraceMessages.
+Airbyte provides a static utility class, `io.airbyte.cdk.integrations.base.AirbyteTraceMessageUtility`, to give you a clear and straight-forward way to emit these AirbyteTraceMessages.
 Example usage:
 ```java
 try {
   // some connector code responsible for doing X